 The aerodrome was operated by the Reims and Epernay Chamber of Commerce between 1968 and 31 December 2012.

 As part of the Public Service Delegation agreement drawn up between the Reims Metropolitan Area and Edeis, the S.E.R.A.
-(Company Operating Reims Airport) was delegated to develop and operate the airport for 7 years from 1 January 2013.
+(Company Operating Reims Airport) was delegated to develop and operate the airport from 1 January 2013.

 The Reims Prunay aerodrome was renamed and became the "Reims in Champagne" Airport.